PROPOSED: A SCIENTISTIC PERSPECTIVE ON EVERYTHING.

 All information and knowledge about everything, anywhere, at all times can be filed under at least one of three closely related, fairly distinct domains.
 They encompass all of human experience, knowledge and creativity.
 Every opinion of every person is concerned with an aspect of one or more of these areas:

-2. Consciousness, awareness and fitness are biological processes inextricable from Life and its Evolution.
-In animals it additionally includes awareness of phenomena (things and events) associated with complex and highly effective responses.
-In humans, mostly through Language, it uniquely includes the ability to describe, communicate and choose among subjective simulations of past, present and future events.
-These biological, phenomenal and linguistic components form the foundational and generative basis of all of our culture.
+2. Consciousness, awareness and drive are biological processes inextricable from Life and its Evolution.
+In animals it additionally includes awareness of phenomena (complex things and events) associated with highly effective responses, frequently with a complex social component.
+In humans, mostly through language, it uniquely includes the ability to describe, communicate and choose among subjective simulations of past, present and future events.
+These biological, phenomenal and social components of form the foundational and generative basis of all of our Culture.

 3. Human society and culture and our bodily existence in it are the substrates from which are generated the compelling virtual reality of all of our subjective experiences of self, environment and history.

 Systematic biases and errors are at the core of our cultural conflicts since they exacerbate our misunderstandings.
 The above three intimately interwoven domains continuously modify and interact with each other.
 They are central to all understanding, yet their roles are not generally acknowledged.
 Scientific, philosophic, political and religious debates proceed almost completely unconcerned with these distinctions.
 As a result communication is deeply flawed and even superficial mutual understanding across disciplines is very difficult.
 More precise definitions and better awareness could provide a framework that focuses our discourse and opens channels of communication between disciplines and world views.
 Since no one has all the answers, no one is qualified to categorically exclude anyone else – but it happens all the time.
 It is essential that all parties actively participate and contribute, especially religion which has been under relentless and even irrational attack, but also philosophy, art, science, politics, etc